Mariangiola Criscuolo: Career

 One of her suspected female pupils was Luisa Capomazza, who went on to take vows as a nun and paint for various churches in Naples.

 Death

 Mariangela’s date of death is unknown, but it is suspected that she died after 1598, when her husband died.

-Biography in 'Vite de’ Pittori, Scultori ed Architetti Napoletani'
+Biography in Vite de’ Pittori, Scultori ed Architetti Napoletani

-Much of what is known about Mariangela Criscuolo is based on the biography written by Bernardo de Dominici (1683-1759 Naples) in his book, 'Vite de’ Pittori, Scultori ed Architetti Napoletani' (Lives of the Neapolitan Painters, Sculptors, and Architects), published in three volumes between 1742 and 1745.
+Much of what is known about Mariangela Criscuolo is based on the biography written by Bernardo de Dominici (1683–1759) in his book, Vite de’ Pittori, Scultori ed Architetti Napoletani (Lives of the Neapolitan Painters, Sculptors, and Architects), published in Naples in three volumes between 1742 and 1745.
 In his biography of Mariangela, de Dominici references the unpublished compilation of Neapolitan artist biographies by Massimo Stanzione.
 De Dominici acknowledges Mariangela’s accomplishments as an artist and founder of an art school accepting both men and women.
 Adding to this, de Dominici also states that women were sent to her more to learn how to be good wives and Christians rather than good artists.